 Prior to coming to St. Luke, Dr. Sievers served as Music Director at St. Rose of Lima Parish (Franklin, IN) and St. Joseph’s Parish (Kennewick, WA).
 He earned the Doctor of Music degree in Voice Performance and Literature from the famed Jacobs School of Music at Indiana University, where he studied with Paul Kiesgen and renowned Heldentenor Gary Lakes.
 He also earned degrees from Washington State University (B.M., Voice Performance, summa cum laude) and Boise State University (M.M., Voice Performance and Pedagogy).

-An active tenor, he has performed in recital in Italy and Germany, in the Midwest and in the Pacific Northwest, and has appeared on the stages of the Levitt Pavilion, Dayton Opera, Epiphany Lutheran Players, St. George's Episcopal Church (Kettering), First Baptist Church of Kettering, Central State University, Dayton Art Institute, the UD Opera Theater, IU Opera Theater, Bloomington Music Works, the Opera Theater and Music Festival of Lucca, the Bloomington Early Music Festival, Spokane Opera, Washington East Opera, and Richland Light Opera.
+An active tenor, he has performed in recital in Italy and Germany, in the Midwest, the Pacific Northwest, and Puerto Rico, and has appeared on the stages of the Levitt Pavilion, Dayton Opera, Epiphany Lutheran Players, St. George's Episcopal Church (Kettering), First Baptist Church of Kettering, Central State University, Dayton Art Institute, the UD Opera Theater, IU Opera Theater, Bloomington Music Works, the Opera Theater and Music Festival of Lucca, the Bloomington Early Music Festival, Spokane Opera, Washington East Opera, and Richland Light Opera.
 He has sung many of the character tenor roles in the operatic canon, and is equally comfortable in musical theater, with roles ranging from Dr. Caius (Falstaff) and King Kaspar (Amahl and the Night Visitors) to Nicely-Nicely Johnson (Guys and Dolls) and Archibald Craven (The Secret Garden).
 He has been the tenor soloist for symphonic works including Handel's Messiah, Beethoven's Ninth Symphony, Mozart's Requiem, Benjamin Britten's Rejoice in the Lamb, Carl Orff's Carmina Burana, Haydn's The Creation, Rachmaninoff's Vespers, and Adolphus Hailstork's cantata I will lift up mine eyes.
-He has sung with the Piqua Civic Band, the Miami Valley Symphony Orchestra, Wittenberg University, the UD Chorale and Choral Union, the Springfield Symphony, the Kentucky Symphony Orchestra, the Boise Master Chorale and the Mid-Columbia Oratorio Chorus.
+He has sung with the Bach Society of Dayton, the Piqua Civic Band, the Miami Valley Symphony Orchestra, Wittenberg University, the UD Chorale and Choral Union, the Springfield Symphony, the Kentucky Symphony Orchestra, the Boise Master Chorale and the Mid-Columbia Oratorio Chorus.

 Recent engagements include "David Sievers and Friends present An Afternoon at the Opera" for the Dayton Music Club, a recital built around the mythology of superheroes (and villians!) entitled "Gods and Heroes" and participating in a living museum, singing songs with texts by noted Dayton native poet Paul Laurence Dunbar.
 Often a performer and proponent of new music, Dr. Sievers has performed the works of Jake Heggie, Joseph Summer, and Libby Larsen with the composers present, and performed the world premiere of "When You Are Old and Gray" by Lucy Simon, the composer of the Broadway hit The Secret Garden, who personally coached him in the leading role of Archibald Craven.
+On occasion, you may see him sing the National Anthem for the Dayton Dragons or the University of Dayton basketball games.

-A self-professed "nerdist," in his rare spare time Dr. Sievers enjoys reading sci-fi and fantasy novels, going for long walks (don't be surprised if you see him conducting while he walks!), watching TV genres from period pieces to fantasy epics to cheesy sitcoms, building Lego villages (Christmas, Halloween, and "NewGothamopolis York"), cooking (gluten-free, of course!), and playing with his rescue kitty, Luciano T'Challa, who loves playing Kittyzilla in the Lego villages.
+A self-professed "nerdist," in his rare spare time Dr. Sievers enjoys reading sci-fi and fantasy novels, going for long walks (don't be surprised if you see him conducting while he walks!), watching TV genres from period pieces to fantasy epics to cheesy sitcoms, building Lego villages (Christmas, Halloween, and "NewGothamopolis York"), cooking (gluten-free, of course!), and playing with his rescue kitty, Luciano T'Challa, who loves playing Kittyzilla in the aforementioned Lego villages.